 |Percent of Students||Average Amount|

-To help students and recent graduates, Moraine Park Technical College may provide services to students including:
+To help students and recent graduates, Moraine Park Technical College may provide student services like:

 - Weekend and night classes available

 - Remedial courses

 - Assisting students to find work